gaoqisheng123-bot/machine-learning-zoomcamp-homework/capstone_2/README.md

 When predict.py is running, open a new terminal and

 Run
-*   **`predict_test.py`**: This script run the selected testing picture in the testing dataset, edit the py script to change the tested picture.
+*   **`predict_test.py`**: This script run the selected testing picture in the testing dataset, edit this script to change the tested picture.

 or